 I imagine the women of the Russell family setting a lovely table for dinner in their one-room shack with all of their finery brought from England via the Colonies, wondering if it was true love, madness, or bad luck that brought them to such a place.

-Apparently Hawksbill Cay was occupied until 1900 when the last resident, the husband of a granddaughter of the original Russell family, perished on the island.
-For 115 years the Russell family and descendents farmed this cay and eventually every cay within a days sail.
+Apparently, Hawksbill Cay was occupied until 1900 when the last resident, the husband of a granddaughter of the original Russell family, perished on the island.
+For 115 years the Russell family and descendants farmed this cay and eventually every cay within a day’s sail.
 They eked out an existence and lived a life uniquely their own, loyal to a monarchy so benevolent to bestow upon them a beautiful rock in the middle of nowhere.

 1 thought on “April 26 — Loyalist Ruins at Hawksbill Cay”

 You are raising an interesting question.
 Obviously, there were many more people who disagreed with the revolution.
 There were also many people in England who disagreed with the war to quell the uprising.
 Ultimately, half of Quebec was filled with Loyalists who wanted nothing to do with the American experiment or rather who may have been expelled for their dissenting views from the land of liberty.
 Then and now, there is much to fear from revolutions, and what ultimately went well in the US went just as horribly wrong in France.
 Then as now, some people would choose to just live with minimal interference, if necessary on some rock somewhere.
 You see this in.
 The US again now with the renewed back-to-the-land movement.
 Heck, aren’t you making the choice to be captains of your little boat rather than serfs in some office cubicle?